4igeek/TensorFlow/README.md

 # TensorFlow ML Projects

 I have a BSc (Hons) Artificial Intelligence (graduated with a first in 2024) and this repository contains my notes as I prepare to take the [TensorFlow Developer Certification](https://www.tensorflow.org/certificate).
-Feel free to use anything in this repository to further your own understanding.
+Feel free to use anything in this repository to further your own projects and your own understanding.

 ## Classification Problems